 They will carry away to the Brook of the Willows.”

 a.
-His fugitives shall flee to Zoar: The connection is interesting, because Zoar was the city Lot and his daughters escaped from, hiding in the mountains, before Lot’s daughters committed incest with their father, and brought forth the child Moab, the father of the Moabites.
+His fugitives shall flee to Zoar: The connection is interesting because Zoar was the city Lot and his daughters went to from Sodom (Genesis 19:22-23), before they went to the mountains (Genesis 19:30).
+In a mountain cave Lot’s daughters committed incest with their father.
+This resulted in the birth of the son Moab, the father of the Moabites (Genesis 19:36-37).

 i.
 Bultema on Zoar: “This town is called a heifer of three years old, apparently to indicate that it had never been under the yoke of strangers.”